IBE160/SG-Gruppe-3-Kun/docs/sprint-artifacts/5-3-implement-comprehensive-logging-and-monitoring.md

 ## Dev Notes

+### Architecture patterns and constraints

+- **Structured Logging:** Enforce structured JSON logging in production using `backend/app/core/logging.py`.
+- **Request Tracing:** Middleware must generate and propagate a `Correlation-ID` header for full-stack traceability.
+- **Global Error Handling:** Use FastAPI's exception handlers to ensure all unhandled errors are logged with stack traces before returning a generic 500 response.

 - **Architecture**: `backend/app/core/logging.py` is the central configuration.
 - **Standard**: JSON format is required for production parsing.
 - **Correlation**: Essential for tracing requests across services.